LinghengMeng/4_Room_World_Environment/README.md

 There are in totall **4 Types of 4-Room-World Environment** with various complexities implemented in this repository.
 For more detail information on these virtual environments, please refer to [4 Types of 4-Room-World Environment](https://github.com/LinghengMeng/4_Room_World_Environment/blob/master/Environment/README.md).

-## Create 4-Room-World Scene
+## Create 4-Room-World Scene (Optional)
-  FourRoomScene folder contains files to create a scene using V-REP api.
+FourRoomScene folder contains files to create a scene using V-REP api(If you do not have V-REP, please download from [V-REP](http://www.coppeliarobotics.com/downloads.html)).

   * 4room_world_models: V-REP models used to create a scene